Silent Hill (video game): Reception and legacy

 Reviewers noted that Silent Hill used real-time 3D environments, unlike the pre-rendered backgrounds found in Resident Evil.
 Fog and darkness were heavily used to mask the hardware's limitations.
 Despite this, most reviewers felt these factors enhanced the game's atmosphere.
 Francesca Reyes of IGN noted that these elements "added to the atmosphere of dilapidation and decay."
 However, the use of 3D environments introduced control issues, and maneuverability in tougher areas became "an exercise in frustration."

 Edge selected Silent Hill as runner-up for the Gameplay Innovation award, noting that while other games attempted to hide the PlayStation's visual limitations, Konami used the draw-distance deficiency to chilling effect by enveloping the environment in atmospheric fog.

 The game's lasting popularity as the first in the series was recognized long after its release.
 A 2000 list of the best PlayStation games by IGN ranked it as the 14th-best, while GameSpy's 2005 article on the best PlayStation games placed Silent Hill as the 15th-best game produced for the console.
 In a 2006 GameTrailers video feature, Silent Hill was ranked number one on its list of the top ten scariest games of all time.
 In 2005, the game was credited for moving the survival horror genre away from B movie horror elements and toward the psychological style seen in art house and Japanese horror films, due to its focus on a disturbing atmosphere rather than visceral horror.
 In November 2012, Time named it one of the 100 greatest video games of all time.

+In June 2026, a fan decompilation of Silent Hill surfaced on GitHub along with a native PC port supporting unlimited frame rates and resolutions.

+In 2026 the game was inducted in the World Video Game Hall of Fame.